tuckn/PSXmpDateInjector/README.md

 Invoke-Pester -CI
 ```

 Run tests on Windows PowerShell 5.1 to match the target environment.
-The suite copies sample images into `assets\dest`; it clears the directory before each run but leaves the files in place afterward for inspection.
+The suite copies sample images into `tests\dest`; it clears the directory before each run but leaves the files in place afterward for inspection.

 ### Integration test (real exiftool writes)